Progressivism: Cultural progressivism

-Progressivism, in the general sense, mainly means social and cultural progressivism.
-The term cultural liberalism is used in a substantially similar context and can be said to be a synonym for cultural progressivism.
-Unlike progressives in a broader sense, some cultural progressives may be economically centrist, conservative, or politically libertarian.
-The Czech Pirate Party is classified as a (cultural or social) progressive party, and it calls itself "economically centrist and socially liberal".
+The term cultural liberalism is used in a substantially similar context and can be said to be a synonym for cultural progressivism, deriving from the concept of moral progress and viewing liberalism as central to the development of culture.
+Cultural progressives may be economically centrist, conservative, or progressive.
+For example, American libertarians, who are a prominent strain of neoclassical liberalism, are often characterized by their fiscal conservatism and cultural progressivism.
+The Czech Pirate Party is classified as a culturally progressive party, and it calls itself "economically centrist and socially liberal."
+Economist Emily Chamlee-Wright has written that cultural liberalism is one of the "Four Corners of Liberalism" (the other three being economic, epistemic, and political), describing cultural liberalism as "encourag[ing] us to experiment with different ways of living.
+It allows us to learn that peaceful coexistence in a pluralistic society is possible.
+And it helps to ensure that minority communities are considered full-fledged participants in the social order."
+Chamlee-Wright noted a special interchange between political liberality and cultural progressivism, pointing to Jonathan Rauch's contention that "the legalization of gay marriage would not have happened without free speech, which drove cultural progress.
+But that cultural progress arguably accelerated change that favored a politically liberal outcome."
+Civil libertarianism is considered a more radical variant of cultural liberalism or cultural progressivism.

 Economic progressivism

 Economic progressivism—also New Progressive Economics—is a term used to distinguish it from progressivism in cultural fields.
 Economic progressives may draw from a variety of economic traditions, including democratic capitalism, democratic socialism, social democracy, and social liberalism.
 Overall, economic progressives' views are rooted in the concept of social justice and the common good, and aim to improve the human condition through government regulation, social protections and the maintenance of public goods.
 Some economic progressives may show centre-right views on cultural issues.
 These movements are related to communitarian conservative movements such as Christian democracy and one-nation conservatism.